Gauge fields induced by curved spacetime: Topology, fractality, flat bands, and quantum geometry

-If the wavelength is commensurate to the lattice, the spectrum of the Hamiltonian $\mathcal{H}_\text{CS}$ in \cref{eq:G} has exactly $q$ energy bands spanning the phase $\phi$ and momentum $k$.
-Each of the open gaps $j$ is labeled by a nonzero topological invariant $c\in\mathbb{Z}$ given by the Chern number\cite{thouless_quantization_1983,thouless_quantized_1982,thouless_topological_1998_s73} $|c|<q/2$ satisfying the diophantine equation\cite{bellissard_the-noncommutative_1994,bellissard_the-noncommutative_2003,osadchy_hofstadter_2001} $p c = j \mod q$.
-These nontrivial gaps exhibit $|c|$ topologically protected edge modes localized at the boundaries when considering a finite lattice of $N=mq$ sites with open boundary conditions, as it follows from the bulk-boundary correspondence\cite{hatsugai_chern_1993}.
+If the spatial frequency is commensurate with the lattice, the spectrum of the Hamiltonian $\mathcal{H}_\text{CS}$ in \cref{eq:G} has exactly $q$ energy levels spanning the phase $\phi$ and momentum $k$.
+Each of the open gaps $j$ is labeled by a nonzero topological invariant $c\in\mathbb{Z}$ given by the Chern number~\cite{thouless_quantization_1983,thouless_quantized_1982} $|c|<q/2$ satisfying the diophantine equation~\cite{bellissard_the-noncommutative_1994,bellissard_the-noncommutative_2003,osadchy_hofstadter_2001} $p c = j \mod q$.
+These nontrivial gaps exhibit $|c|$ topologically protected edge modes localized at the boundaries when considering a finite lattice of $N=mq$ sites with open boundary conditions, as it follows from the bulk-boundary correspondence~\cite{hatsugai_chern_1993}.

-For incommensurate wavelengths $\omega$, i.e., when $\omega/2\pi$ is an irrational number $\in\mathbb{R}-\mathbb{Q}$, the energy spectrum is a Cantor set\cite{avila_solving_2006}, and the dispersion of the Bloch bands becomes flat\cite{kraus_topological_2012,harper_perturbative_2014,marra_topologically_2020}.
-Hence, the periodic spacetime metric induces a fractal phase diagram spanned by the wavelength $\omega$ with infinitely many nontrivial gaps, as in the Hofstadter butterfly\cite{hofstadter_energy_1976}.
+For incommensurate spatial frequencies $\omega$, i.e., when $\omega/2\pi$ is an irrational number $\in\mathbb{R}-\mathbb{Q}$, the energy spectrum is a Cantor set~\cite{avila_solving_2006}, and the dispersion of the Bloch bands becomes flat~\cite{kraus_topological_2012,harper_perturbative_2014,marra_topologically_2020}.
+Hence, the periodic spacetime metric induces a fractal phase diagram spanned by the spatial frequency $\omega$ with infinitely many nontrivial gaps, as in the Hofstadter butterfly~\cite{hofstadter_energy_1976}.
+For almost every $\omega/2\pi,\phi/2\pi\in\mathbb{R}-\mathbb{Q}$, this regime coincides with the phase boundary (Anderson localization transition) between the localized and delocalized phases in the Aubry-André model in \cref{eq:AA}~\cite{jitomirskaya_metal-insulator_1999}.